 The Manic Pixie Dream Boy Improvement Project by Lenore Appelhans

-I suppose The Manic Pixie Dream Boy Improvement Project is technically a young-adult novel, but I would really resent it being pigeon-holed: this literary send-up would be a wonderful read for book lovers of all ages, guaranteed to delight, entertain, and provoke indiscriminately.
-It’s a love story, a mystery, and lots and lots of wacky adventures – in fact, it has all of these elements in spades.
+I suppose The Manic Pixie Dream Boy Improvement Project is technically a young-adult novel, but I would really resent it being pigeon-holed: this literary send-up would be a wonderful read for book lovers of all ages.
+It is guaranteed to delight, entertain, and provoke indiscriminately.
+It’s a love story, a mystery, and obviously includes lots and lots of wacky adventures – in fact, it has all of these elements in spades.
 The humour was wry, and even for all the zaniness, the central message was still one that I can get behind.
 Read my full review of The Manic Pixie Dream Boy Improvement Project here.

 Such A Fun Age by Kiley Reid